Pennsylvania / Bedford County

 What is the weather like in Imler, PA year-round?

-Residents of Imler experience all four seasons, with warm summers reaching up to 81°F and cold winters dipping to 19°F. The area receives about 40 inches of annual rainfall and enjoys sunny days roughly half the year.
-This climate offers a balanced mix of outdoor opportunities throughout the year.
+Imler experiences four distinct seasons, with warm summers reaching highs of 81°F and cold winters dipping to 19°F. The area receives about 40 inches of rainfall annually and enjoys sunshine on 50% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter